 The history of Amoena breast forms

 Amoena has registered over 25 patent families and has a history rich in growth, technological advancements and diversification.
-Here are just some of the highlights from the last 40 years:
+Here are just some of the highlights since our founding in 1975:

 - 1975 First silicone breast form

 - 1988 Flowable gel back layer breast forms